 - Amount Offered: Varies, based on available funding and the number of qualified applicants

 - Scholarship Deadline: March 1

-- Eligibility Requirements: Applicants must be high school graduates with an open letter of acceptance to a higher education institution within Idaho's state boundaries.
+- Eligibility Requirements: High school graduates with open letters of acceptance to higher education institutions within Idaho’s state boundaries may apply.

 Horatio Alger Idaho Scholarship

 The Horatio Alger Idaho Scholarship is available to high school seniors living in Idaho who have displayed integrity in overcoming significant adversity to pursue higher education opportunities.

 - Amount Offered: $10,000, paid in annual installments throughout the student’s undergraduate study period

 - Eligibility Requirements: Applicants must be Idaho residents and high school seniors at the time of application.
 Preference is given to applicants with demonstrated involvement in community activities, and award recipients must commence college studies the autumn after receiving the scholarship.

 The University of Idaho offers scholarships to students in psychology courses, including four annual awards open specifically to psychology majors.